“Absolutely excellent and incredibly clever. One of the best cross-examiners at the Bar.”

 Drawing on her previous career as a forensic psychologist Bridget has developed a specialist practice at the interface of policing and mental health law.
 That she sits as an Assistant Coroner and edits both the Inquest Law Reports and the UK Inquest Law Blog gives her a rounded and detailed perspective on Coronial investigations making her sought after to represent interested persons in inquests and inquiries.
 She has appeared for police forces and numerous other public bodies in several long running, complex and high profile inquests and inquiries following homicides by psychiatric patients in the community and inquests after deaths in custody or following police contact.
 Her experience of managing countless heavyweight ‘Article 2’ inquests means she is particularly sought after when public bodies are facing difficult and searching inquiries.

 Bridget also has considerable experience of acting as Counsel to the Judge / Coroner in some very high media profile inquests and inquiries.
 In 2015 she was Counsel to the Coroner for the seven British inquests following the murders of 40 men by Al-Quaeda linked terrorists at the In Amenas gas plant in Algeria (a role which earned her The Lawyer ‘barrister of the year’ award).
-More recently she has been appointed Counsel to the Inquest in the fresh inquests into the deaths at Deepcut Barracks of Private Cheryl James (held in 2016) and Private Sean Benton (to be held in early 2018).
+More recently she has been appointed Counsel to the Inquest in the inquests of the 11 men killed as a result of the Shoreham Aircrash and the inquest following the murder of Katie Locke (both to be heard in 2021).

 Bridget’s experience is called upon to provide operational advice to police forces on the Mental Capacity and Mental Health Act and she also advises and represents police forces in civil claims following detention under s.135 and s.136 MHA.